 The Great British Bake Off: Meet this year’s amateur bakers

-This year’s line-up includes a student, an HGV driver, a shop assistant and a part-time waiter.
+They include an HGV driver, a fashion designer and a support worker.

 The new series of The Great British Bake Off kicks off next week, with 13 amateur bakers taking to the tent.